How an Accident Affects Your Car Insurance: Rate Increases & What to Expect

 See if you qualify for a lower rate in less than 2 minutes

 Understanding how car accidents impact your insurance rates is crucial for managing your budget after a collision.
-Whether you're at fault or not, most accidents will affect your premiums — and in 2025–2026, at-fault accidents are pushing rates up by 44–49% on average nationwide, adding roughly $872 per year to the average driver's costs.
+Whether you're at fault or not, most accidents will affect your premiums — and in 2026, at-fault accidents are pushing rates up by an average of 42–53% nationally, adding roughly $920–$1,224 per year to the average driver's costs and pushing post-accident full coverage to approximately $2,900–$3,240 annually.

-This guide breaks down average rate increases by accident type, explains how long accidents remain on your record, and provides proven strategies for finding affordable coverage after an incident.
-You'll learn when to file claims versus paying out of pocket, how accident forgiveness programs work, which companies offer the best post-accident rates, and practical steps to minimize the long-term financial impact on your insurance premiums.
+This guide breaks down average rate increases by accident type, explains how long accidents remain on your record by state, and provides proven strategies for finding affordable coverage after an incident.
+You'll learn when to file claims versus paying out of pocket, how accident forgiveness programs work, which companies offer the best post-accident rates in 2026, and practical steps to minimize the long-term financial impact on your insurance premiums.

 Key Pinch Points